St Paul’s Anglican Grammar School Board

 It is the role of the School Board to provide strategic guidance for the School and to effectively oversee and review the School’s management.
 Governance practices require the School to formalise and disclose the roles and responsibilities of the School Board and its Members.

-Please note, however, that all matters to do with the day-to-day operation of the School or management issues should be referred to the relevant senior staff member or ultimately to the Principal, Lisa Moloney, who can be contacted on – phone 5623 5833 or email email@example.com .
+Please note, however, that all matters to do with the day-to-day operation of the School or management issues should be referred to the relevant senior staff member or ultimately to the Acting Principal, Donna Sweeney, who can be contacted by telephone on 03 5623 5833 or email email@example.com .
 The Board does not involve itself in specific management issues (such as discipline, the details of curriculum, staff concerns, or the payment of fees).

 Ms Tia Navanteri, Chair

 Tia Navanteri has over 20 years experience in natural resource management in the public sector and as a private consultant.
 Tia has been Chair and member of two State Government Committees and has experience working in interagency teams on projects at regional and state level.
 Tia currently provides consulting services on natural resource management for the public and private sector.